Keelen-Fisher/CodeFellows-Lecture-Notes/class02.md

 - These are some of the JavaScript operators: addition, subtraction, multiplication, division, assignment, strict equality, not and does not equal.

 - Functions assist in reusable code.
-Examole could be multiplication, if a person is looking for a way to input values on multiple lines of code while using the same function that has the necessary equation to multiply them, this could be a useful tool to take away unessessary time.
+Example could be multiplication, if a person is looking for a way to input values on multiple lines of code while using the same function that has the necessary equation to multiply them, this could be a useful tool to take away unessessary time.

 ## Conditionals in your code